 A: Text4baby is available to people residing in the United States who have service on a U.S.-based wireless carrier.
 A separate Russian version of the service launched in Russia in 2011.

-A: Text4baby is the result of a broad public-private partnership, starting with the foundation of expertise out of Voxiva – an international mobile health leader – and with the National Healthy Mothers, Healthy Babies Coalition (HMHB) – a nonprofit with a 30-year history of supporting health education for mothers and babies.
-Johnson & Johnson is the founding sponsor, providing programmatic support to text4baby, while Founding Partner: The Wireless Foundation was and continues to be essential to the free-to-end-user model by bringing the U.S. mobile operators on board.
+A: Text4baby is the result of a broad public-private partnership, starting with the foundation of expertise out of Voxiva – an international mobile health leader – and with ZERO TO THREE – a nonprofit with a long history of ensuring that all babies and toddlers have a strong start in life.
+Founding Partner: The Wireless Foundation was and continues to be essential to the free-to-end-user model by bringing the U.S. mobile operators on board.
 Grey Healthcare Group, a WPP company, has brought marketing and design expertise as another Founding Partner.